-The two major error sources are: (1) The systematic measuring error which results from evaporation out of the gauge and aerodynamic effects, when droplets or snow flakes are drifted by the wind across the gauge funnel, and (2) The stochastic sampling error due to a sparse network density.
+The two major error sources are: (1) The systematic measuring error that results from evaporation out of the gauge and aerodynamic effects, when droplets or snowflakes are drifted by the wind across the gauge funnel, and (2) The stochastic sampling error due to a sparse network density.
 The GPCC provides a gridded quantification for the following errors:

 The systematic gauge-measuring error is - except for very specific situations - an undercatch of the true precipitation.
 Parameters affecting the efficiency of measurement are features of the instrument used (size, shape, exposition etc.) and the meteorological conditions (wind, precipitation type, air temperature, humidity, radiation) during the precipitation event.
 This information is not available for most of the precipitation stations.
 The global distribution of the error has been estimated for long-term mean precipitation (Legates and Willmott, 1990) and is provided as climatological mean for each calendar month.
 The error is large in snow regions respectively in cold seasons.
-Since the GPCC analysis for January 2007, a new on-event correction method for systematic gauge measuring errors is available at GPCC (Fuchs et al., 2001).
+On the basis of SYNOP reports the GPCC developed a new onevent correction method for systematic gauge measuring errors (Fuchs et al., 2001).
 This event-based correction is usually smaller than the climatological correction, however it is still a rough bias estimate based only on wind, weather, temperature and humidity data from synoptic observations of ca. 7,000 stations available worldwide.
+The GPCC data files now contain both versions of the systematic gauge measuring error.

 The sampling error of gridded monthly precipitation data has been quantified by GPCC for various regions of the world.
-Based on statistical experiments using data from very dense networks, the relative sampling error of gridded monthly precipitation is between +/- 7 to 40% of the true area-mean, if 5 raingauges are used, and with 10 stations the error can be expected within the range of +/- 5% and 20% (Rudolf et al. 1994).
+Based on statistical experiments using data from very dense networks, the relative sampling error of gridded monthly precipitation is between \pm 7 to 40% of the true areamean, if 5 raingauges are used, and with 10 stations the error can be expected within the range of \pm 5% and 20% (Rudolf et al. 1994).
 The error range for a given number of stations represents the spatial variability of precipitation in the considered region.